hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 ### Which installation method would you like to use?

-If this is your first time installing Open Grid Engine, we suggest a manual installation.
+If this is your first time installing xxQS_NAMExx, we suggest a manual installation.

 Automatic installation is recommended if you need to install or reinstall a cluster multiple times or if you plan to install multiple clusters with slightly different settings.